deepmodeling/GROMACS/docs/user-guide/mdp-options.rst

    ``angle``.
 With ``pair`` the listed pair forces (such as 1-4) are selected.
 With ``dihedral`` all dihedrals are selected, including cmap.
-   All other forces, including all restraints, are evaluated and integrated every step.When PME or Ewald is used for electrostatics and/or LJ interactions, ``longrange-nonbonded`` has to be entered here.
+   All other forces, including all restraints, are evaluated and integrated every step.
+When PME or Ewald is used for electrostatics and/or LJ interactions, ``longrange-nonbonded`` has to be entered here.

 .. mdp:: mts-level2-factor

       (2) [steps]
-      interval for computing the forces in level 2 of the multiple time-stepping scheme
+      Interval for computing the forces in level 2 of the multiple time-stepping scheme

 .. mdp:: comm-mode